 Seriously, anything longer than that is anything but a presentation.
 Don’t put your audience through an endless lecture and tedious data overview.
 If it takes you longer than 20 minutes to convey your message, you’re probably doing something wrong, and either way, your audience will be too worn out to pay close attention or retain what you’re saying.

 Any solid argument suggesting your solution is the best for your potential customer starts with understanding other products on the market.
 That’s why sales engineers must be committed to understanding not only the technical value of their solution but also those of their competitors.
 This way, when your audience poses difficult questions on the difference between you and the competition, you’ll know exactly what to say.

 Sales engineers represent the technical aspects of how their product solves specific customer problems.
 In order to do that, they need to research their potential customers as part of their standard preparation, and they need to know their audience’s pain points.

 Often the audience is diverse in areas of interest and level of technical understanding; a brilliant SE makes it a point to give a “custom-made” presentation, with messages tailored to specific potential customers.

 So first, be well-prepared, then focus on listening to your crowd and gaining their feedback; it’s the only way you’ll know how to address their most acute pain points.

 #7 Leave time for Q & A

-This one is a mandatory requirement for knowing your audience.
-Asking and answering questions are the cornerstone of good selling for two main reasons:
+This one is a mandatory requirement for how to be a successful sales engineer – and it’s knowing your audience.
+Asking and answering questions is the cornerstone of good selling for two main reasons:

-- Q and A is an opportunity to be a better listener to your potential customers, which in turn gives you a sense of the issues that bother them the most and what they care to know about.
+- Q&A is an opportunity to be a better listener to your potential customers, which in turn gives you a sense of the issues that bother them the most and what they care to know about.